-Being awarded the co-hosting rights to the FIFA Women’s World Cup 2023TM provides a once-in-a-lifetime opportunity to realise a truly meaningful legacy for football, the community, and the nation.
+Hosting the FIFA Women’s World Cup 2023™ is a once in a lifetime opportunity to realise a truly meaningful legacy for football, the community and the nation.

 Winning the bid was just the beginning

 The emphatic reaction from the public, media and politicians when we won the bid was phenomenal.
 With over 800,000 people registering their support, and thousands of conversations online, football united the nation in a monumental moment for women's sport in Australia.

 Now, we must work together to maximise the opportunities of the biggest global event in Australia since Sydney 2000.

 As Australia’s largest community sport of almost two million participants, Football is an inclusive platform that can deliver economic, health and social benefits to more Australians than ever before.
 The whole nation is excited about the life-changing opportunities that lie ahead.